texhex/BiosSledgehammer/README.md

 ### Special handling for 6.41 firmware

-BIOS Sledgehammer is also able to handle the special case of the 6.41.x firmware.
+BIOS Sledgehammer is able to handle the special case of the 6.41.x firmware.
 This firmware comes in two different versions:

  * 6.41.**197** is used for devices that have a TPM 1.2 by default
  * 6.41.**198** is used for devices that were downgraded from TPM 2.0 to TPM 1.2

-The problem is that the [Win32_TPM](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376484(v=vs.85).aspx) CIM class does not provide the BUILD part in the ``ManufacturerVersion`` field.
+The problem is that the [Win32_TPM](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376484(v=vs.85).aspx) CIM class does not provide the BUILD number (.197 or .198) in the ``ManufacturerVersion`` field.
 Therefore, it can not be detected which 6.41 firmware is currently active.

 If the firmware file specified for the update does not match exactly, the TPM will reject the update (Full details in [Issue #9](https://github.com/texhex/BiosSledgehammer/issues/9)).